mkondratek/git-machete-blog-post/blog.md

 Branch `allow-ownership-link` is **out of sync** (red edge) to its parent &mdash; `develop`.
 Furthermore, it is **ahead of** its remote branch (`origin/develop`).
-With Git Machete we can quickly and conveniently lead it to a desired state.
+With Git Machete we can quickly and conveniently lead it to the desired state.

 First, `Checkout and Rebase Branch Onto Parent`.
-This will perform an interactive rebase from IntelliJ.
+That will perform an interactive rebase from IntelliJ.
 Once the rebase is finished, the branch is **in sync** (green edge) with its parent.